Fix: Amcrest Email Test Failed

 Port: 587

-Solution 9: Use Your Manual SMTP Server
+9. Use Your Own SMTP Server

-1. Download and install the latest hmailserver.
+1. Download and install the latest version of hMailServer.

 Install HMailServer

-2. Now, set up a new domain using the IP scheme of your PC and create a new user under that domain.
-If you want to set up a new forwarding email, add your Gmail/Outlook/Yahoo address under Delivery of Email tab under Settings>>Protocols>>SMTP (the said account can also be used as the sender).
+2. Set up a new domain using your PC’s IP address scheme and create a new user in that domain.
+To set up forwarding, add your Gmail/Outlook/Yahoo address under the Delivery of Email tab in Settings >> Protocols >> SMTP (this account can be used as the sender as well).

 ABOUT THE AUTHOR